davidtchiu/davidtchiu.github.io/teaching/cs475/hwk8.report/index.md

 <!-- If your OS does not support a filesystem, describe any one of your choosing (e.g., FAT32, NTFS, ext3, ext4, HFS, ...).
 Again, you are welcome to research one that is no longer used but has historical value (like FAT16 or Macintosh Filesystem).
 For the truly curious, you may also describe a distributed filesystem, such as lustre, NFS, HDFS, ... -->

-If you're working on option #2, it could be a paper covering any topic we've talked about in class, or something new!
-The requirements are that the paper you choose is published by a recoginized organization (such as ACM, IEEE, USENIX), and considered to be a classic.
+**If you're working on option #2**, it could be a paper covering any topic we've talked about in class, or something new!
+The requirements are that the paper you choose is published by a recognized CS organization (such as ACM, IEEE, USENIX), and considered to be a classic.
 Here are some ideas:

   - [Belady's anomaly](https://dl.acm.org/doi/10.1145/363011.363155)
   - [UNIX paper](https://dsf.berkeley.edu/cs262/unix.pdf)